 1. Your User folder containing your documents, music, pictures, etc (C:\Users\Username\)

-On a modern Windows PC starting with Vista or newer, most of your personal files are located under C:\Users\USERNAME\, where USERNAME is your Windows user account name.
+On a modern Windows PC, most of your personal files are located under C:\Users\USERNAME\, where USERNAME is your Windows user account name.
 This is the default directory that stores your user account’s data folders.
 These include your Documents, Pictures, Downloads, Desktop, Music, and Video folders.
 Other important subfolders include OneDrive, Dropbox, Google Drive folders, if you use these cloud services.

 A hidden subfolder, AppData, is also stored here.
 This folder stores program settings and data specific to your user account.
 For example, SyncBackSE/Pro by default automatically backs up your profiles here (C:\Users\[username]\AppData\Local\2BrightSparks\SyncBack\Profiles Backup).
 By backing up the AppData folder, it ensures you can easily restore a program’s settings or restore your profiles from a backup.